Yukimaikoriya/AltBot/AltBotService/README.md

 Add your crendentials to the env file

 ### Step 3

+Please proceed to the readme file of AltTagMLService and run the first 3 steps there.
+AltBotService/README.md

+### Step 4

 To directly start the running of the bot, you can execute the **main.sh** bash file.
 `./main.sh`